 The Constitutional Court is a body made up of fifteen members.
 Its members are elected by the National Assembly by a two-thirds majority with a mandate for twelve years.
 To become a judge of the Constitutional Court a person must be a distinguished academic lawyer or have at least twenty years of professional experience in a legal field.
-The president of the Constitutional Court is elected by the National Assembly from among the judges of the Constitutional Court judge.
+The president of the Constitutional Court is elected by the National Assembly from among the judges of the Constitutional Court for his or her term as a Constitutional Court judge.